barmoshe/fast_api/readme.md

 4. **Scalability**:
    - Pre-configured with 3 replicas of the application container.
-   - A Bash script (`scale_app.sh`) allows scaling up/down to a specified number of replicas.
+   - A CLI tool and a Bash script allow scaling up/down to a specified number of replicas.

 5. **Persistence**:
    - Application logs and database data are mapped to the host machine to ensure data persistence.